Zaprogramiacz/MobileDevDiary/content/posts/tdd-in-swift-ui-part-one/index.md

   }
 }
 ```

-po czym odpalam test jeszcze raz, jeżeli snapshot się zgadza, zostawiam snapshot jako referencyjny i usuwam `record: true` z testu.
+Run the test again, check the new reference image ⤵️

 ![joke_view_failure](images/joke_view_failure.png)

-Po pownowyn uruchomieniu testów powinniśmy mieć powonieśmy mieć 3 zielone checki
+If everything is alright, remove `record: true` from the test, run it again to verify it's ✅ and commit!

 ## Summary

-In the end our code coverage for JokeView is 98.8%
+The final outcome: the code coverage for JokeView is 98.8%
 ![code_coverage](images/code_coverage.png)

-the untested code is the button action.
+the untested code is the button action. { check }
 ![joke_view_code_coverage](images/joke_view_code_coverage.png)

+All the UI requirements are covered and the code is ready to have business logic implemented.
+The testing suite consists of three snapshots verifying the correctness of all states.

-We've covered all UI from the requirements.
-We have 3 snapshot tests that verify the correctness of the UI.
-The next step will be even more interesting, we're going to try to implement business logic in TDD!
+In the next blog post we're going to unpack even more interesting topic 🫢 - I'm going to try to implement all the business logic in TDD! 💯

 ---